Sarvesh521/Infin8-2024/README.md

 7. **Docker**
 8. **AWS Deployment**

-## Description
-This project contains a Django application that handles user authentication.
-It includes a login page where users can enter their email and password to access the system.
-You can enter passcodes to gain sand (points) and time.
-The website uses sql database to identify which codes are sand and which are time and increase the timer/points accordingly.
-The database also ensures that one won't gain points for entering the same code more than once.
-Finally you can also see a leaderboard once you login.

-The website was used by around 25% students to enter codes.

 ## Features
 1. Attendance Tracking : Our website simplifies the process of monitoring attendance allowing organizers to focus on creating memorable experiences and allowing SAC to make informed decisions for future events.
 2. Interactive Game - 7 Up 7 Down (Gambling): Students can enjoy the thrill of gambling without risking real money by playing our interactive game, 7 Up 7 Down.
 This addictive game offers an engaging experience while adhering to responsible gaming principles.